Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ole Miss and its opponents have combined for 82 points only twice this season.
+- Ole Miss and its opponents have combined for 83 points -- this matchup's over/under -- just one time this year.

-- Tennessee's games have gone over 82 points in only one opportunity this season.
+- Tennessee has combined with its opponents to score more than 83 points in one game this season.

-- The two teams combine to average 87.7 points per game, 5.7 more than the over/under in this contest.
+- The two teams combine to score 87.7 points per game, 4.7 more than the over/under in this contest.

-- These two squads combine to surrender 52.5 points per game, 29.5 fewer than this contest's over/under.
+- This contest's total is 30.5 points greater than the 52.5 these two squads combine to surrender per game this season.

-- The Rebels and their opponents score an average of 73.1 points per game, 8.9 fewer than Saturday's total.
+- Rebels games have an average total of 73.1 points this season, 9.9 fewer than Saturday's over/under.

 Ole Miss Stats and Trends

-- Ole Miss has covered the spread on two occasions this season.
+- Ole Miss has covered the spread on two occasions this year.

-- The Rebels have covered the spread twice this season when favored by 2.5 points or more (in three chances).
+- This season, the Rebels have two ATS wins in three games as a favorite of 2.5 points or more.

-- Ole Miss has gone over the point total in 75% of its opportunities this year (three times over four games with a set point total).
+- Ole Miss' games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).

-- Ole Miss is 2-1 against the spread and 4-0 overall this season when the team puts up more than 21.5 points.
+- Ole Miss is 2-1 against the spread and 4-0 overall this season when the team notches more than 21.5 points.

 - The Rebels have turned the ball over three times this season, five fewer than the Volunteers have forced (8).